Isidro del Prado

 Isidro del Prado (born May 15, 1959) is a two-time Filipino Olympian.
 He holds the 400m Philippine records in athletics.
-He once held the 200m record which was broken in 2007 by Ralph Waldy Soguilon, a 100m and 200m Sprinter.
+He once held the 200m record which was broken in 2007 by Ralph Waldy Soguilon, a 100m and 200m sprinter from General Santos City.

-Del Prado is one of the two prominent athletes that was attributed to have been produced by the Gintong Alay sports program with the other athlete being Lydia de Vega.
-He won medals the 400m event at the 1982 and 1984 Asian Championships, as well as the 1981, 1983, 1987, and 1989 Southeast Asian Games.
-He along with Honesto Larce, Leopoldo Arnillo and Romeo Gido, also competed for the country in the 4x400 relay event at the Southeast Asian Games.
+Del Prado is one of the three prominent athletes that was attributed to have been produced by the Gintong Alay sports program with the others being Lydia de Vega and Elma Muros.
+He won the 400m event at the 1983 and 1985 Asian Athletics Championships, as well as the 1981, 1983, 1987, and 1989 Southeast Asian Games.
+Along with Honesto Larce, Leopoldo Arnillo and Romeo Gido, he also competed in the 4 × 400 m relay event at the SEA Games.

-In 2009, he became a coach for the Bruneian national athletics team and helped Ak Hafiy Tajuddin Rositi break his own record at the men's 400 meters event at the 2012 Summer Olympics.
+In 2009, he became a coach for the Brunei national athletics team and helped Ak Hafiy Tajuddin Rositi break his own record at the men's 400 meters event at the 2012 Summer Olympics.

+He is the one of the new athletes to be inducted in the Hall of Fame Enshrinees in the 5th Philippine Sports.